 By following established project planning steps, you can achieve your goals on time, on budget, and with fewer headaches along the way.
 So if you’re ready to chart your course to project planning success, we’re here to guide you through the process.

 Why use a project planning process?

 Before we dive in, it’s worth revisiting just how critical the project planning process is to the success of your venture.
-Using a project plan and project charter to clarify and build out your goals will, among other things, make it easier to:
+Creating a project plan and a project charter to clarify and build out your goals will, among other things, make it easier to:

 - uncover the most efficient and cost-effective course of action,